mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 The trick to making this all work is to create two stream classes that share the same interface: __ReadStream__ and __WriteStream__.

-The write stream implementation _writes values out_ to the buffer:
+The write stream implementation _writes values_ using the bitpacker:

 <pre>
 class WriteStream